Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-In an interview with Matt Lauer on “The Today Show,” Martha Stewart admitted she almost tried online dating but didn’t finish her profile.
+In an interview on “The Today Show,” Martha Stewart once admitted she almost tried online dating but didn’t finish her dating profile.

-It’s been three years since Stewart was in a long-term relationship.
-She admits to wanting to find someone to date or go to bed with.
+It’s been years since Stewart was in a long-term relationship.
+She admits to wanting to find someone to date.

 I believe she should leave the boardroom out of the bedroom to attract a genuine guy.